![]() |

-In July 2009, my husband Pat and I were given a tour of the sandstone quarries and sandstone structures, and other buildings located near and within the Benicia Arsenal grounds by Benicia historian James E. Lessenger, a volunteer at the Benicia Arsenal Camel Barn Museum.
+In July 2009, my husband Pat and I were given a tour of the sandstone quarries and sandstone structures, and other buildings located near and within the Benicia Arsenal grounds by Benicia historian James E. Lessenger, a volunteer at the Benicia Historical Museum.
 The following photographs were taken during that tour.
 Visit the Benicia Historical Museum (located the Benicia Arsenal and camel barn) and their web site for further information on the arsenal museum, history, and available tours.)

 Site of one of the sandstone quarries located on the Benicia Arsenal grounds used to construct buildings, etc.